 But FabFitFun isn’t the only example of a company that found success by aligning the right goals and partnerships.
 Take T-Mobile, for instance.
 By working with a variety of business development partners through the T-Mobile Tuesdays app, the phone company guarantees something for every customer, and provides every partner with exposure to new potential audiences.

 When choosing your own partner portfolio, remember the overall goals you want your program to achieve.
-Also take care to adjust strategies based on the type of partner you choose.
+Also take care to adjust your marketing strategy based on the type of partner you choose.
 Influencers, for example, are motivated by different things than coupon and deal partners.
 How you leverage those motivations can make all the difference.
 As Jankowitz says, “Sponsored content doesn’t have to lack authenticity, and when you give influencers freedom, you’ll see the return tenfold.”
 (We discuss this 2019 digital advertising trend here, and cover influencer motivations and more in our chapter on partner types in the Ultimate Guide.)

 For inspiration, check out the FabFitFun affiliate program.
 It’s a great example of how you can customize the TUNE Partner Marketing Platform for your own program — just check out the sign-up page: http://affiliates.fabfitfun.com/signup.